 1. You will consume animal products

 As much as you try not to, you will.
 I don’t necessarily mean that you’ll give in.
-But it’s inevitable that a mistake will be made.
+But it’s inevitable that you will make a mistake.

 A barista will use cows milk instead of soy milk in your coffee.

 The pizzeria will accidentally put cheese (from an animal) on your pizza.

 You’ll miss a critical animal ingredient in food packaging of a product.

 I can’t tell you how many times I’ve made mistakes.
 I remember early on in my journey—I would get so frustrated with myself.

 When I was in Ghana, I ordered one of my favourite traditional meals, fried plantain and bean stew.
 I specifically asked for no tin fish or other animal products.
 As I proceeded to devour my meal, I noticed a chunk of tuna in my stew.
 I instantly stopped and got the waiter to take my food away.

 At the time I was so shaken up by the experience.
 However as more of these mistakes have crept up on me, I’ve learned not to be so harsh on myself.